PlummersSoftwareLLC/HyperCacheAmiga/README.md

 If there's sufficient interest, I'll look into the logistics of open-sourcing it.
 For now, though, it remains (c) 1992 Silicon Prairie Software.

+Authorship:  Primarily Dave Plummer, though it was initially kindled by a sample that I found which showed how to hook the disk driver, and that code likely remains.
+Also, I ultimately hired someone to work on V2.0 once I got to Microsoft, as I was pretty busy, but now I don't have a name!
+So some of the code was written by someone else on contract, but I'm still trying to figure out who!

+Thanks to Matthew for thinking to ask!

+Dave